-Target outcome: Improved budget management and fiscal controls and Act 47 Coordinator
+Target outcome: Improved budget management and fiscal controls Six year financial impact: Not available Responsible party: City Administrator, Administrative Accountant and Act 47 Coordinator

-Responsible party: City Administrator, Administrative Accountant

 The City's annual budget is drafted collaboratively with the input of City supervisors and all Elected Officials.
-Including departmental management and elected officials from the beginning of budget development has given all involved a better understanding of the needs of City operations and of the limit funding available.
+The policy of including departmental management and elected officials from the beginning of budget development has given all involved a better understanding of the needs of City operations and of the limit to funding available.